dimdenGD/ultimate-express/README.md

 5. By default, µExpress creates 1 (or 0 if your CPU has only 1 core) child thread to improve performance of reading files.
 You can change this number by setting `threads` to a different number in `express()`, or set to 0 to disable thread pool (`express({ threads: 0 })`).
 Threads are shared between all express() instances, with largest `threads` number being used.
 Using more threads will not necessarily improve performance.
 Sometimes not using threads at all is faster, please [test](https://github.com/wg/wrk/) both options.

+6. Express treats URLs with and without a trailing slash as the same route, while µExpress considers them as two distinct route.
+If you want to standardize the behavior in µExpress, you can enable redirection of URLs with a trailing slash to their version without a trailing slash using `redirect trailing slash`

 ## WebSockets

 Since you don't create http server manually, you can't properly use http.on("upgrade") to handle WebSockets.
 To solve this, there's currently 2 options: